Meanwhale/MeanscriptCS/README.md

 - You can run the bytecode file from File > Run bytecode file...
 It runs the data-defining instructions in the bytecode file.
 The instructions are executed on the fly, while file stream is read, and not saved to memory.
 That's why you can print data, but not instructions, after running a bytecode file from File menu.
 - Save and open script files from File menu.
 - Run unit tests from Test menu.
-- Use the TestApp project in the same solution to try Meanscript c# API.
+- Use the TestApp project in the same solution to try Meanscript C# API.

 # Design philosophy